petermr/docanalysis/README.md

 Warning: The previous repository is messy!

 ## Credits:
-- Daniel Meitchen and Peter Murray-Rust for ideas, help and guidance
+- Daniel Meitchen and Peter Murray-Rust for ideas, help and mentoring
 - Ayush for doing most of the heavy-listing in writing code

 ## Research Idea